The Bankrate promise

 Personal loans vs. personal line of credits

 From a broad perspective, a personal loan and a personal line of credit ultimately serve a similar purpose.
 A lender lets you borrow funds based on an agreement, and you can use those funds as you see fit.
-The biggest difference between a personal loan and a personal line of credit is the terms of each type of loan.
+The biggest difference between them is the repayment terms set by the lender.

 Personal loans are normally used for:

-|Fixed interest||Monthly payments are higher than credit cards
+- Monthly payments are higher than credit cards